Abstracts of the PhD

 show that the minimum dimension of a factorization by nonnegative vectors or

 positive semidefinite matrices is at most n.
+In recent

 work, for a particular class of completely positive semidefinite matrices, it